PHY1483H F (ARTS & SCI 483)

 Special relativity and tensors

 Galilean relativity and 3-vectors.
 Special relativity and 4-vectors.
-Relativistic particle.
+Relativistic particles.
 Electromagnetism.
 Constant relativistic acceleration.

 Equivalence principle.
-Spacetime as curved manifold.
+Spacetime as a curved manifold.
 Tensors in curved spacetime.
 Rules for tensor index gymnastics.

 The covariant derivative